-We regularly advise on of the benefits of creating a group structure via the use of a holding company, but what exactly does this mean and what are the key advantages and disadvantages to creating one?
+We regularly advise clients on of the benefits of creating a group structure via the use of a holding company.
+But what exactly does this mean?
+And what are the key advantages and disadvantages to creating one?

-A holding company is a separate parent company created to own a controlling interest in a subsidiary company or companies.
-A holding company doesn’t necessarily trade itself; its main purpose is to form a corporate group.
+A holding company is a separate parent company created to own a controlling interest in subsidiary companies.
+A holding company doesn’t trade itself; its main purpose is to form a corporate group.

-An example of a typical corporate group structure is as follows:
+An example of a typical corporate group structure is below:

-There are various reasons why having a holding company in a group structure is more beneficial than having a standalone company.
+Here are the reasons why a holding company in a group structure is more beneficial than a standalone company.

 1. Reduce Risk